 In 1994, I was invited to create a program in developmental genetics at New York University’s newly created Skirball Institute of Biomolecular Medicine.
 I liked the idea of having the opportunity to bring together developmental geneticists working in mouse, fly, worm, and fish, and have them all on one floor.
 I decided that the cerebellum would be an ideal system to study how a region of the brain is transformed from a simple embryonic structure to eventually become a complex adult brain structure with billions of cells working in unison.
 In my 12 years at the Skirball Institute, we were able to develop the basic ground rules for how we think that developmental system works.
 In addition to our studies of the cerebellum, we analyzed the Sonic hedgehog signaling pathway and its implications for brain development, cancer, and most recently stem cell biology.
 While we initially studied stem cells in the brain, we now realize that this hedgehog pathway probably regulates stem cells in many different adult tissues.

 As I was trying to decide where next to take my two-pronged cerebellum/adult stem cell work, the one institution that continued to rise to the top of the list was Sloan Kettering Institute.
-It is rare in a center’s leadership to have someone like Harold Varmus, who truly understands the importance of mouse genetics and mouse in vivo studies.
+It is rare in a center’s leadership to have someone like [then President] Harold Varmus, who truly understands the importance of mouse genetics and mouse in vivo studies.
 The excellent core facilities at Sloan Kettering Institute also made this one of the few places where I could easily expand my research.
 In addition, I knew that [Program Chair] Kathryn Anderson was building a very exciting Developmental Biology Program, which had the kind of interactive and complementary feel that my past research environments had offered.